 At first, Indian motorcycles used in competition were modified road models, and not until 1908 did the Springfield company offer a purpose-built racing motorcycle for sale.
 The following year Messrs Hedstrom and Hendee opened their own home-town, pine-board motordrome in Springfield, thus providing Indian with its own test track and works rider Jake DeRosier - one of motorcycle sports first superstars - with a stage to showcase his immense talent.

 The very first motorcycle to leave the Springfield factory in 1912, this Indian board-tracker was raced originally in the Mount Rainier area of Washington State.
-The motorcycle sports a 1911 top-end with more efficient exhaust flow from the front cylinder and is presented in complete, unrestored and original condition.
+Owned by the current vendor since 1990, it is presented in complete, unrestored and original condition.

 - Lot 873, a 1912 Indian 61ci Board-Track Racing Motorcycle, has the incorrect engine number listed.
 The correct engine number is 70D001.